sushil-mathew/sushil-mathew.github.io/README.md

 ## About me
 I am a Research and Teaching Assistant in the Economics Department at the University of Warwick.
-I am an incoming PhD in Economics and Public Policy at Imperial College London.
+I am an incoming PhD student on the Economics and Public Policy program at Imperial College London.
 My primary research interests are in development economics, applied econometrics and data science, but I do find most economics research interesting.

 ### Research-in-progress
 #### Changing body weight of adolescents in Great Britain: The role of fast food.